geonda/quantum-computing/README.md

 #### Manual

-Required packages can be installed using *pip* and are listed in the *requirements.txt* file.
+Required packages can be installed using *pip* and are listed in *requirements.txt* file.
 To get correlation ![S(\theta)](https://render.githubusercontent.com/render/math?math=S(%5Ctheta)) use

 `$ python run.py`